USMLE Pass Rates: Historical Data, Trends, and What They Mean for You (2026)

 Why Pass Rates Matter (And Where They Don't)

-What pass rates do not tell you is how you will perform.
-They are population-level statistics.
-Your individual outcome is determined by your preparation quality, the completeness of your QBank practice, your NBME practice exam trajectory, and whether you started your dedicated period on schedule.
+Pass rates contextualize difficulty and help you understand relative risk.
+If you are an IMG taking Step 1, your base rate is approximately 72%, not the 89% headline figure for US MDs.
+Your preparation plan should account for that difference.
+But pass rates are population-level statistics — your individual outcome is determined by preparation quality, QBank completion, NBME practice exam trajectory, and whether you started your dedicated period on schedule.
 A highly prepared IMG will outperform an underprepared US MD student every time.

 Step 1 Pass Rates